spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ![maven](images/studio-conf-ansible.jpg)

-Tasks from ansible playbook will show up on a console tab.
+Tasks info from ansible playbook will show up on a console tab.

 ![maven](images/studio-run-ansible.jpg)